Terms and conditions

 General terms and conditions

-1 Use
+1 Application

-1.1 These General Terms and Conditions apply when the parties (”Parties”) - the buyer (”Buyer”) and the supplier - one or more companies in the Addtech Group (”Supplier”) have expressly agreed in writing or have otherwise entered into an agreement pursuant to which the General Terms and Conditions are deemed to be adopted.
+1.1 These General Terms and Conditions apply when the parties (”Parties”) - the buyer (”Buyer”) and the supplier - one or more companies in the Addtech Group (”Supplier”) have expressly agreed in writing or have otherwise entered into an agreement under which the General Terms and Conditions are deemed to be adopted.

-Deviations from these General Conditions must be agreed in writing between the Parties to be valid.
+Deviations from these General Terms and Conditions must be agreed in writing between the Parties to be valid.
 Accordingly, the Buyer's General Conditions must be adopted by an express written agreement between the Parties to be valid.
 If the Supplier has undertaken to carry out installation, service and maintenance of the Product, as defined in clause 1.2, or product development, the Special Conditions - Installation, the Special Conditions - Service and Maintenance, and the Special Conditions - Product Development, as attached, shall apply additionally.

 1.2 In these General Terms and Conditions, ”Product(s)” means the products that Supplier undertakes to deliver to Buyer under an Agreement, as defined in clause 1.3.

-The Agreement, including the terms and conditions contained in these General Terms and Conditions, is solely between the Parties, and the Buyer is consequently not entitled to assign its rights and obligations under the Agreement to a third party without the Supplier's consent.
+The Agreement, including the terms and conditions contained in these General Terms and Conditions, is solely between the Parties, and the Buyer is consequently not entitled to transfer its rights and obligations under the Agreement to a third party without the Supplier's consent.

 2 Drawings, descriptions, other documents and software

 2.3 No later than upon delivery, the Supplier shall make one or more copies, depending on what has been agreed, of drawings and/or other technical documents available to the Buyer free of charge so that the Buyer can ensure installation, commissioning, operation and maintenance (including ongoing repairs) of all parts of the Product.
-Other documents such as measurement protocols and certificates shall be made available by agreement against compensation.
+Other documents such as measurement protocols and certificates shall be made available by agreement against payment.
 The Supplier shall not be obliged to provide drawings and documents relating to the manufacture of the Product or spare parts.
-The Supplier may fulfill the obligations listed above by making the relevant information available on the Internet.
+The Supplier may fulfil the obligations listed above by making the relevant information available on the Internet.

-3 Delivery sample
+3 Delivery test

 3.1 If delivery samples have been agreed, these must be carried out at the Buyer's premises at the Buyer's expense, however, not with regard to the Supplier's participation.

-The Supplier shall keep a record of the delivery test and the Buyer shall have the record.
+The Supplier shall keep a record of the delivery test and the Purchaser shall have the record.
 If the Product does not conform with the agreed Product, the Supplier shall as soon as possible ensure that the Product conforms with the agreed Product if the deviation is not without significance for the use of the Product.
 The Buyer shall then be entitled to request a new delivery sample.

-3.3 The buyer shall notify whether or not the delivery sample has been approved no later than five days after the sample has been taken.
+3.3 The buyer must notify whether or not the delivery sample has been approved no later than five days after the sample has been taken.
 The delivery sample shall be approved in the delivery protocol.
 The sample shall be deemed to be approved in whichever of the following circumstances occurs first:

-- Buyer approves the delivery sample
+1. Buyer approves the delivery sample

-- Buyer should have reasonably approved the delivery sample
+2. Buyer should have reasonably approved the delivery sample

-- Five days have passed since the test was performed and the Buyer has not raised any justified objections to the test
+3. Five days have passed since the test was performed and the Buyer has not raised any justified objections to the test

-- The product can be used as intended.
+4. The product can be used as intended.

 3.5 Whether or not the Buyer has approved the delivery sample has no influence on his obligation to pay.